Huascarán: 1970 earthquake

 On 31 May 1970, the Ancash earthquake caused a substantial part of the north side of the mountain to collapse in an avalanche with an estimated 80 e6m3 of ice, mud and rock, measuring about 0.5x1 mi.
 It advanced about 11 mi at an average speed of 280 to 335 km/h, burying the towns of Yungay and Ranrahirca under ice and rock, killing more than 20,000 people.
 At least 20,000 people were also killed in Huaraz, the site of a 1941 avalanche (see Lake Palcacocha).
 Estimates suggest that the earthquake killed over 66,000 people.
 The final toll was 67,000 dead and 800,000 homeless, making it the worst earthquake-induced disaster in the Western Hemisphere until the 2010 Haiti earthquake.

 Also buried by an avalanche was a Czechoslovak mountaineering team, none of whose 15 members were ever seen again.
 This and other earthquake-induced avalanche events are often described as "eruptions" of Huascarán, despite not being of volcanic origin.

 An earlier avalanche on 10 January 1962, caused by a rapid rise in temperature, killed an estimated 4,000 people.

+Ice Coring

+In the early 1990s, scientific campaigns were launched to drill ice cores at Huascarán.
+During a scouting mission in 1991, a network of stakes was established to monitor snow accumulation rates on the mountain col. In 1993, researchers from the Byrd Polar and Climate Research Center returned to drill two ice cores down to bedrock—approximately 160 meters below the surface.
+The climate records preserved in the deepest ice layers are at least 19,000 years old.

+Following a new scouting mission to Huascarán in 2016, researchers returned to Huascarán in 2019 to drill two new ice cores to bedrock on the Huascarán col, extending the record of the original ice cores by 26 years.
+In addition to the new col ice cores, the researchers also drilled two ice cores to bedrock on Huascarán Sur.
+Because the south summit of Huascarán is the highest peak in Earth’s tropics, the ice cores from Huascarán Sur are the highest-elevation tropical ice cores ever collected.